niclan/terraform-modules/s3bucket/README.md

 # s3bucket

-Simple module to create a generic s3 bucket with CDN in north America and Europe.
+Simple module to create a generic private s3 bucket with CDN in north America and Europe.

 ## Usage